 There is a lot of buzz in the construction industry these days about Procore.
 As Certified Procore Consultants (we currently have four of our team certified), we receive calls every week from construction companies that are thinking about getting Procore, companies that recently purchased Procore and are looking for help getting their team trained to use it properly, and companies that have been on Procore for years and are ready to step into more advanced functionality.

 Let me give you some quick background before we jump in.
 Ascent Consulting is a boutique business operations, management, and technology consulting company that works exclusively with construction companies.
-We offer a variety of services to our clients, one of which is assistance with Procore.
+We offer a variety of services to our clients, one of which is assistance with Procore, a construction management software.
 We have been working with construction companies that use Procore for over five years, I was a Procore end-user before I started Ascent in 2014, and I have been a certified Procore consultant since October 2020.

 Also, our disclaimer:

 Ascent Consulting is not financially compensated by any construction management or accounting software companies and strives to remain unbiased in our reviews, assessments, and recommendations for software solutions for our clients.

 For those of you who are not familiar with Procore, I’ll provide you with some industry (and personal) perspectives on what is Procore.
 Procore is a construction project management software platform that allows for unlimited users.
 It has different modules and tools that provide a variety of functionalities that are used to manage construction projects.
 A quick breakdown would be:

 To learn more about the specific tools in each module, visit www.procore.com and click on Products, like this:

 Procore also offers some additional modules such as bidding, estimating, analytics, design coordination, etc., but for this article, we’re going to focus on the list above.